toml-lang/toml/README.md

 Key/Value Pair
 --------------

 The primary building block of a TOML document is the key/value pair.
+A key is simply a string in a table, and a key/value pair defines that string's value.

 Keys are on the left of the equals sign and values are on the right.
 Whitespace is ignored around key names and values.
 The key, equals sign, and value must be